Churubusco Jr.–Sr. High School

-Churubusco Junior-Senior High School is a public secondary school located in Churubusco, Indiana.
-It serves grades 6-12 for the Smith-Green Community School Corporation.
+Churubusco Junior–Senior High School is a public secondary school located in Churubusco, Indiana.
+It serves grades 6–12 for Smith–Green Community Schools.

 Athletics

 The Churubusco Eagles compete in the Northeast Corner Conference of Indiana.
 School colors are old gold and black.
 For the 2019–2020 school year, the following Indiana High School Athletic Association (IHSAA) sanctioned sports were offered: